 b) if HSE lacks any materials, equipment or services required by the international faculty member for work, HSE may, at this faculty member’s request, purchase the required materials, equipment or services as per the Russian legislation and HSE bylaws or reimburse their cost to the international faculty member, imposing any required tax charges and insurance fees.

-The list of academic materials, research equipment and services that can be additionally funded by these Travel & Research Grants is rather limited and is as follows:
+The list of research materials, equipment and services that can be additionally funded by these Travel & Research Grants is rather limited and is as follows:

 1. print periodicals (other than subscription),